|

 All of a sudden the Mexicans could

-hear again and, through Great Britain, made a guarantee of payment.
+hear again on that ear and, through Great Britain, made a guarantee of payment.

-That was good enough for the French and on March 9, 1839, they set
+That was good enough for the French and on March 9, 1839, their

 sail direction home.